djpecot/youtube-sub-rip/README.md

 # youtube-sub-rip

 MV3 Chrome Extension for ripping hard-coded/baked-in/non-CC subtitles from Youtube videos (Watch a lot of videos in Chinese? you'll love this).
+There are too many videos/youtubes that refuse to upload their subtitles to Youtube so that they can be parsed/translated for non-native speaking viewers :(.
+Rather than try to contact every single youtuber, probably easier (and arguably more fun) to create an extractor.
+Let's see how it goes.

 ![image](https://user-images.githubusercontent.com/8185181/180892201-1e4ff6b9-1e5d-4b32-8639-e0198b4fbcc7.png)
 ![image](https://user-images.githubusercontent.com/8185181/180892400-002953f1-7361-4263-af96-223851878da5.png)